Paisa Tours: Guide to Medellin and Colombia

 Villa de Leyva & Boyaca Department

 Villa de Leyva is one of Colombia's most beautiful and charming small colonial towns.
 Villa de Leyva's cobblestoned plaza is the largest in all of Colombia (some say the Americas), and the small town looks like it's straight out of a Clint Eastwood film.
 Villa de Leyva is a very special place to amble about the cobbled streets or shop in many of the interesting Colombian artesian shops.
-The town can get very busy during the weekends and festivals, so our advice would be to visit mid-week for a more tranquil travel experience.
+What is remarkable abvout this sleepy town is the complete lack of any modern buildings.
+Villa de Leyva can get very busy during the weekends and festivals, so our advice would be to visit mid-week for a more tranquil travel experience.

 Tours from Villa de Leyva

-Not far from Villa de Leyva, the town of Raquira is an excellent place to buy some fine Colombian pottery.
-A few kilometres beyond Raquira is the tiny village of La Candelaria, where one can visit the beautiful Monasterio de la Candelaria, which was founded in 1597 by Augustine monks.
+Not far from Villa de Leyva, the town of Raquira is an excellent place to buy some fine Colombian pottery (or other Colombian crafts).
+A few kilometres beyond Raquira is the tiny village of La Candelaria, where one can visit the beautiful Monasterio de la Candelaria, which was founded in 1597 by Augustine monks (I've heard there's a couple of suites with jacuzzis at this old monastery, which is an amazing place in which to soak up the tranquility).
+Those with their own transportation might also consider stopping off for the famous chorizos known as Longaniza at the crossroads at Sutamarchan, which is 30km West of Villa de Leyva.

-Those travelling overland onwards to Bogota should definately take time out to visit the amazing salt cathedral of Zipaquira, a huge cathedral carved into a salt mine.
+Those travelling overland onwards to/from Bogota should definately take time out to visit the amazing salt cathedral of Zipaquira, a huge cathedral carved into a salt mine.
+This marvel is a real travel highlight of Colombia - try to avoid the busy weekends though.

 Villa de Leyva Hotels